 Sharyland/Oncor Power Outage Map

 You can view the Oncor Storm Center, which provides a variety of information on power outages, and the Oncor Power Outage Map, which incorporates the Sharyland Power Outage Map and shows the status of current outages in all Oncor and Sharyland service areas.
-This map also shows the weather radar of the region and entire United States so you can view any external weather system that may be causing the outage.
+This map also shows the weather radar of the region and the entire United States, so you can view any external weather system that may be causing the outage.